Discipline Stack

 Fiduciary Duty in Commercial Real Estate

-When CRE advisors, fund managers, and trustees owe fiduciary duties — the legal standard, the duty of loyalty and care, and how conflicts of interest are managed or disclosed.
+When CRE advisors, fund managers, and trustees owe fiduciary duties: the legal standard and the duties of loyalty, care, and disclosure.

 IFRS 16 Lease Accounting for Commercial Real Estate

-IFRS 16 requires lessees to recognize right-of-use assets and lease liabilities on the balance sheet — the single-model approach used across IFRS jurisdictions.
+IFRS 16 requires lessees to recognize right-of-use assets and lease liabilities on the balance sheet.

 Phase I Environmental Site Assessments in CRE